 Young children especially are amazingly brilliant problem-solvers.
 How many adults manage to learn language as fast as very young children do?

-How many adults are as able as young children to stay in the moment and solve the problem they face in the moment instead of for ever being stuck in old unsolved painful problems?
+How many adults are as able as young children to stay in the moment and solve the problem in front of them in the moment instead of for ever being painfully stuck in old entrenched problems?

 Once you view everything through the lens of problems and solutions and the growth of knowledge, so much more looks possible than before.